kmalakoff/walk-filtered/README.md

 - string: basename - file or directory name
 - string: path - realtive path from the directory to the file or directory
 - string: fullPath - full path to the file or directory
-- fs.Stats: stats - file, directory or symlink stats
+- fs.Stats | fs.Dirent: stats - file, directory or symlink stats

 **Promise Filter Function**